Scientific Name

 Origin

 ×Graptoveria 'Fred Ives' is a hybrid created by Albert Baynes, a founding member of the National Cactus & Succulent Society in England, in 1946.
 It results from a cross between Graptopetalum paraguayense and a plant in the Echeveria gibbiflora complex.
-The hybrid was named by van Keppel in 1979 for Fred Ives of Shipley, Yorkshire.
+This hybrid was named by van Keppel in 1979 for Fred Ives of Shipley, Yorkshire.

 Description